Our Exhibits

 The Charles and Georgia Goodwin Aurora Room

 Examine the destruction, unification, and memory of the Great Chicago Fire that occurred on October 8, 1871.
-See artifacts of the fire and learn how the region and Aurora responded.
+Learn how the region and Aurora responded.
+Explore the exhibit online here.

 Never Forget: 20th Anniversary of September 11